oconnor663/keybase_validator/design.md

 corner case.
 A likely strategy here will be to attempt validation with Sequoia, and when that fails, to automatically make a fallback attempt with GnuPG.

-We will probably want to cache signatures in two forms:
+As noted above, we will probably want to cache signatures in two forms:

 - The "raw" tables mentioned above, which include signature in the attached form indexed by seqno.